Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 - **Decision Variables:** The set of variables representing choices that must be made.
 For example, 'production rate' or 'machine on/off status'.
 Note that a variable's allowed set of values can be continuous (eg., ``1.034``, ``938.33``), integer (eg., ``1``, ``34``), or binary (ie. ``0`` or ``1``).
 - **Constraints:** Constraints define relationships between the values of the variables that must be satisfied for a set of decisions to be considered feasible.
 They can represent limitations that must be accounted for, and criteria that must be satisfied.
 For example: `no more than 3 workers scheduled on any day` or `at least 100 units in inventory at all times`.
 - **Objective:** The goal of your application.
 For example: `minimize cost` or `maximize reliability`.
-- **Parameters and Data:** The input data required to not just run the model, but to make the model represent exactly the situation at hand.
+- **Parameters and Data:** The input data required to make the model represent exactly the situation at hand.
 For example: a table with the price of different foodstuffs for every month of the year.

 Further educational resources for learning about optimization, model writing, and how the `algorithms <https://www.gurobi.com/resources/mixed-integer-programming-mip-a-primer-on-the-basics/>`_